open-passkey

 Cross-Language Testing

-Every implementation runs against the same JSON test vectors in spec/vectors/.
-These contain real WebAuthn payloads generated by a software authenticator, covering both happy paths and failure modes.
+All 6 core implementations run against the same 31 JSON test vectors in spec/vectors/.
+These contain real WebAuthn payloads generated by a software authenticator, covering happy paths and failure modes across all three algorithm families.
 When a bug is found in any language, a new vector is added and all implementations gain the test case automatically.

 Registration